International students

 Opening a bank account

 Opening a bank account in the UK is not compulsory.
 However, there are benefits to opening a UK bank account, such as not paying transaction fees for cash withdrawals or bank transfers.
-Read more about how to open a bank account in the UK, and find out about digital and high street banking options and the different bank accounts available for international students.
+Read more about how to open a bank account in the UK, and find out about digital and high street banking options as well as the different bank accounts available for international students.

 Healthcare in the UK